junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Not Castiel," Jimmy tries to steady his breath.
 "It's Jimmy.
 My name is Jimmy Novak."

 "The vessel," the man next to Bobby says, lowering his gun a few inches.
-"He must be the vessel."
+"He must be the poor guy the angel took as the vessel."

 Bobby lowers his rifles slightly, too.
 But his tone is still harsh.
 "Where the hell is the angel?
 I still need him to answer the questions."